 A DUI arrest can be an emotionally overwhelming and traumatic situation.
 A conviction for a first offense can result in driver’s license suspension, a fine of up to $1,000, and even a maximum six-month jail sentence.

-However, if a lawful permanent resident—or green card holder—is found guilty of drunk driving in Florida, can a conviction lead to deportation under U.S. immigration law?
-The answer depends on the circumstances of the case.
+However, if an individual who is not a U.S. citizen is found guilty of drunk driving in Florida, can a conviction lead to deportation under U.S. immigration law?
+The answer depends on the circumstances of the case and the individual’s immigration status.

-The following are several ways a DUI can become a felony offense:
+The following are several ways a DUI can cause negative immigration consequences:

 Common crimes and convictions that can get an immigrant deported include: